KSP-KOS/KOS/doc/source/structures/vessels/gimbal.rst

     :access: Get only

     The gimbals current roll, has a range of -1 to 1.
 Will always be 0 when LOCK is true

-.. attribute:: Gimbal:LOCK

-    :type: string
-    :access: Get/Set

-    Can this Gimbal produce torque right now, when you set it to false it will snap the engine back to 0s for pitch,yaw and roll